clamsproject/wfe-pipeline-runner/README.md

 <img src="images/pipeline.jpg"/>

-The pipeline runs on a MMIF file that points to a video document at`/data/video/927364.mp4 ` and a text document at `/data/text/927364.txt `.
+This pipeline runs on a MMIF file that points to a video document at`/data/video/927364.mp4 ` and a text document at `/data/text/927364.txt `.
 Those paths do not exist on the local machine from which you run the pipeline script, but they do exist on the server that the MMIF file is sent to as part of an HTTP request.
 The files `927364.mp4 ` and `927364.txt` do exist on the local machine, but in a different directory.
 And that directory is mounted to the `/data` directory on the container when we run `docker-compose up -d` which uses the *volumes* specification.
 Because of that specification, `/data/video/927364.mp4` on the container is the same as `/data/clams/archive/video/927364.mp4` on the local machine.
 The HHTP request is received by the server, the application code finds the documents on the server, does its thing and then returns a MMIF file (that last step is not shown in the figure).

 When the MMIF file is created one has to be aware of what the directory structure on the container is.
 For simplicity we require that the mount point is always `/data` and we require that the directory we mount is as specified above with subdirectories for the four document types.